Which country is cheaper, Spain or Belgium?

 Is it easy to travel around Belgium?

-Spain has a world-class transit network to take passengers everywhere in the country.
+With a huge network, the transit system in Spain can get you around easily.
 High speed trains as well as local trains take visitors and residents around all of the cities in Spain fairly quickly.
 Once in a city, the local transit systems are excellent at reaching most places quickly.
 And if you choose to drive, you'll find a quality and efficient highway system, too.
 Buses can fill in the spots where trains don't go, and sometimes buses are a cheaper alternative to trains or flights between cities as well.
 The most popular airport connections are found in Madrid and Barcelona.

 Is it easy to travel around Spain?